 From The Spaghetti Western Database

 Mulargia handles the action scenes (especially the quick shootouts) with flair and also comes up with a few clever variations in relation to character and plot.
-Cjamango is not a pitiless anti-hero but a man able to show mercy and affection, even to a insufferable kid.
+Cjamango is not a pitiless anti-hero but a man able to show mercy and affection, even to an unsupportable kid.
 There’s also a mysterious man in black, who becomes Cjamango’s guardian angel (but whose true motivations and identity are revealed during the film’s final moments).
-But if the script has its assets, it also has a few liabilities: It lacks fluency and feels a little disjointed.
+But if the script has its assets, it also has a few liabilities: It lacks fluency and there are a few continuity problems.
 The cute little kid quickly becomes annoying and the epilogue, with the revelation of the black-clad salesman’s true identity, feels tacked-on, creating a “What-the-hell -is-this?” feeling.
 The script is credited to Vincenzo Musolino who also produced.
-Some sources list him as a supporting actor, but I haven’t been able to trace him (1).
+Some sources list him as a supporting actor, but no one has been able to trace him.
 Was a subplot featuring Musolino entirely cut?
-The running-time of a mere 83 minutes seems to support this idea.
-This could also explain some awkward transitions and the lack of fluency.
-But why would a producer cut his own scenes?
+This could explain some awkward transitions and a running-time of a mere 83 minutes, but why would a producer cut his own scenes? (*1).

 Cjamango isn’t great, but it works thanks to Mulargia’s feeling for the genre and a couple of good performances, notably by Helène Chanel as Perla (Pearl in the English language version).
 She’s quite a complex character: she’s manipulative and deceptive, running errands for El Tigre while giving Don Pablo (who's madly in love with her) false hopes.
 She is cold to her father but buys him liquor and she finally redeems herself - and the movie - when it’s almost too late, by influencing the final shootout between Tiger and Cjamango.
 A hellova woman.

 - (1) According to Marco Giusti he plays a character called Bill Jackson, but that is a pseudonym he used on several occasions.
-Giusti also mentions a running-time of 90 minutes.
+Giusti also mentions a running-time of 90 minutes

-- The artist of the poster (see above) made a mistake: on it Helène Chanel handles the rifle with her right hand while the movie clearly shows that she is left-handed.
+- The artist of the poster (see above) made a mistake: on it Helène Chanel handles the rifle with her right hand while the movie clearly shows that she is left-handed

-- In retrospect, a scene with the cute little kid holding a few cylinders of dynamite seems to hold a prophecy: in real life the actor playing the kid, Giusva Fioravanti, grew up to become a neo-nazi terrorist; he was involved in the bombing of the Bologna train station in 1980.
+- In retrospect, a scene with the cute little kid holding a few cylinders of dynamite seems to hold a prophecy: in real life the actor playing the kid, Giusva Fioravanti, grew up to become a neo-nazi terrorist; he was involved in the bombing of the Bologna train station in 1980